AdobeDocs/commerce-merchant-services.en/help/payment-services/overview.md

 [!DNL Payment Services] is available for [!DNL Adobe Commerce] and [!DNL Magento Open Source].
 The [!DNL Payment Services] extension is now compatible with [!DNL Adobe Commerce] versions 2.4.x.

-Currently, [!DNL Payment Services] is available in the following countries:
+Currently, [!DNL Payment Services] is available to merchants in the following countries:

 * United States (US)
 * Canada (CA)